justonpoints/koa-bookshelf-api-starter/README.md

 3. In Postgres, create a db to connect to.
 3. Add Postgres creds to knexfile.js.
 (Use the development enviroment to start)
 4. Run the migration to create the desired tables, and seed them. (npm run migration-seed)
-5. node --harmony index.js (in the root of the app, --harmony required since we are using generators)
+5. Start the app. (npm run app)
+6. Run the test. (npm run test)
-6. npm run test (If all green then you are good to go)
+If all green, then you are good.

 Sample:

 	- Login : http://localhost:1337/api/login
 	- Logout : http://localhost:1337/api/logout
 	- Logged in?: http://localhost:1337/api/loggedin